-The Maxwell Football Club (MFC), the oldest football club in America, announced today the finalists for the Club's Collegiate Coach of the Year Award.
-Named as finalists are Brian Kelly (Notre Dame), Bill O’Brien (Penn State) and Bill Snyder (Kansas State)
+The Maxwell Football Club (MFC) announced today three finalists for the Club's Collegiate Coach of the Year Award.
+Named as finalists are David Cutcliffe (Duke), Gus Malzahn (Auburn), and Gary Pinkel (Missouri).

 Voting is now open for the finalist selection for the MFC Collegiate Coach of the Year.
 Eligible voters include, NCAA Bowl Subdivision Head Coaches and Football Sports Information Directors, Maxwell Football Club members and selected national media.
-The winner announcement will be made on December 19, 2012 and the award will be formally presented at the 76th Maxwell Awards Gala which will be held on March 1, 2012 at the Harrah’s Entertainment Resort in Atlantic City.
+The winner announcement will be made on December 19, 2012 and the award will be formally presented at the 77th Maxwell Awards Gala which will be held in March 2014 in Atlantic City, New Jersey.

 The Maxwell Football Club was founded in 1935 and is the oldest football club of its kind in America.
 The organization is devoted to recognizing excellence at all levels of football from high school through the NFL ranks.
 Under the stewardship of MFC President Ron Jaworski the Club has grown rapidly and has members in 40 states.
 The MFC provides educational and training programs for players and coaches, and also provides scholarships to outstanding student-athletes who demonstrate excellence on the field, in the classroom and in the community.